Ripan007/REACT/src/BACKEND/readme.md

-behind the code : server , applications or database
+behind the scenes code : servers , applications and database